ADD A COURSE | DROP A COURSE | CHANGE A COURSE | SUMMER COURSE LOAD | COURSE REGISTRATION OPTIONS

 Students may add a course to their schedule from the start of registration until the last day of regular registration for the term of that particular course.
-Courses added during the Late Add period are assessed a $125 late fee and must be registered for in person at the One Stop Center.
-Webreg will not accept late regsitration course additions.
-Courses added after the start of the course will require the instructor’s signature on a “Change of Course” form before the registration will be processed.
+See the Summer Session Calendar for deadlines.
+Courses added during the Late Add period are assessed a $125 late fee and must be registered for at the One Stop Center.
+Webreg will not accept late registration course additions.
+Courses added after the start of the course will require the instructor’s permission before the registration will be processed.

 If the student does not have the appropriate academic background on their transcript to meet the pre-requisite requirements of a course, the student will need to complete a Pre-requisite Override Form and submit it to the Camden One Stop Center in order to register for the course.

 Students may drop a course from their schedule using the Webreg system http://webreg.rutgers.edu.
 Instructions for the Webreg system may be found on that site.
 NOT PAYING FOR A CLASS DOES NOT DROP THE COURSE!
-There is no confirmation of registration process in the summer.
-The confirmation of registration is payment for the course.
 Withdrawing from a course must be actively done otherwise you will be responsible for payment and will receive a grade.
 Please pay careful attention to the deadlines regarding refunds and academic penalty on the Summer Session Calendar.
 Any refund due for a dropped or withdrawn course will be processed by the Student Accounting Office in seven to ten business days in the form of a check, which will be held at the Student Accounting Office until the student contacts them with instructions.
-The Student Accounting Office may be contacted at 856-225-6021 for more information regarding refunds.
+The Student Accounting Office may be contacted at firstname.lastname@example.org for more information regarding refunds.

 Courses dropped by the “Last Day to Drop with 100% Refund” deadline will not appear on the student’s transcript and will receive a full refund of tuition.
 Courses dropped after the “Last Day to Drop with 100% Refund” deadline will appear as a “W” on the student’s transcript, and will be refunded according to the Summer Session Calendar.
 A “W” grade does not affect the student’s GPA and does count toward credits attempted, but not toward credits completed.